A bird stars in rare feel-good tale about Afghan evacuations

 A woman no older than 20 appeared, clutching a mystery cardboard box.
 Packed inside was her beloved pet with clipped wings — the famously chatty mynah, common in its range across Southeast Asia.

-But because of sanitary concerns, there was no way she could take the small bird with her to Paris.
+But because of sanitary concerns, there was no way she could bring the small bird, the only possession she’d apparently taken with her from Kabul, to Paris.

-She was in tears, Chatel said, her body shaking.
+She started to cry, Chatel said.
 He declined to disclose details about the young woman and her circumstances for privacy reasons, except to say that “she had lost everything.
 She had lost her country.
 She had lost her house, she had lost her life.”

 Chatel’s story of what happened next took hold on Twitter last week and turned Juji into a minor sensation, providing an uplifting counterpoint to the economic and humanitarian crises afflicting Afghanistan amid the Taliban takeover.